EolnMsuk/PyFirewall/README.md

 For missing live traffic, verify that Npcap is installed/running and that PyFirewall is running with Administrator privileges.

-For other issues, check `firewall_monitor_debug.txt` for diagnostic information.

 ## References

 - [Python for Windows](https://www.python.org/downloads/windows/)